How to Cut Perfect Cookie Bars

 - Remember to use a ruler as a guide if needed.

 - If the bars have a crust on top, like those pictured above, I like to use the tip of a knife to poke a few holes along the line where I plan to cut.
 If you start cutting without doing this, you may see lots of cracking across the surface.
 Sometimes a serrated knife works best.
-You’ll need to experiment with your knives to see which works best with each variety of cookie bar.
+You’ll need to experiment with your knives to see which works best with each variety of cookie bars.

 Bar Cookies and Brownie Recipes: